GoogleCloudPlatform/deploymentmanager-samples/examples/v2/gke/README.md

 $ gcloud deployment-manager deployments delete my-crd -q
 ```

-Note, if delete the CRD or CRD definition directly via `kubectl`, deployment manager's state will not be consistent with what the GKE cluster has.
+Note, if you delete the CRD or CRD definition directly via `kubectl`, deployment manager's state will not be consistent with what the GKE cluster has.